scu-zjz/ForensicHub/README.md

 2. Component Preparation

-In this example, the **Model** is ResNet50, which is already registered in `/common/backbones/resnet.py`, so no extra code is needed.。 **Transform**is also pre-registered and available in `/tasks/aigc/transforms/aigc_transforms.py`, providing basic augmentations and ImageNet-standard normalization.
+In this example, the **Model** is ResNet50, which is already registered in `/common/backbones/resnet.py`, so no extra code is needed. **Transform** is also pre-registered and available in `/tasks/aigc/transforms/aigc_transforms.py`, providing basic augmentations and ImageNet-standard normalization.

 3. YAML Config & Training